Written by Suzanne Dixon, MPH, MS, RDN | Edited By Walter Pacheco | Last Update: August 7, 2024

 Essential Cancer-Fighting Vitamins

-All people need vitamins, but vitamins are especially important for patients with mesothelioma, as they support healing and recovery.
+All people need vitamins, but they are essential for mesothelioma patients, as they support healing and recovery.

 There are 13 essential vitamins, including A, C, D, E and K, plus eight B vitamins.
-The body can make some vitamin D and K, although most people do not make enough to meet their daily requirement.
+The body can make vitamins D and K, although most people do not make enough to meet daily requirements.

 Vitamin A

-Beta carotene is a form of vitamin A that’s responsible for the orange color in carrots and pumpkin.
-Beta carotene from food is linked to a lower risk of lung disease among smokers and people exposed to asbestos.
+Beta carotene is a form of vitamin A responsible for the orange color in carrots and pumpkins.
+Beta carotene from food can lower the risk of lung disease among smokers and people exposed to asbestos.

 Different healthy foods spread on a table.